 The average time it should take to get licenses and permits approved: Several weeks to a month, depending on whether you must get a variance for a home business or wait for an inspector for permits.

 Many business owners wait until they generate constant cash flow to open a business account.
 But you should prioritize keeping your business and personal finances separate if you want to establish a solid ground to grow.
 This is the best way to protect your funds in case of a lawsuit, avoid tax issues, and have better chances of getting funding for your business.

 The average time to open a business bank account: Applying shouldn’t take more than two to three business days if you have all your paperwork in order.
 Many banks will allow you to open your bank account online in less than 24 hours.

 9. Get access to funding and grow your business

-This step can take many months, especially if you’re just getting started.
+This step can take many months, especially if you’re starting.
 Banks and SBA government programs can have strict requirements and prefer consolidated businesses.
-At the same time, a lack of funding can be a significant barrier to turning that startup idea into a reality.
+At the same time, funding can be a significant barrier to turning that startup idea into a reality.
 Don’t worry.
 We’ve got a solution for that too, and it’ll only take you minutes to pre-qualify.
-Once approved, the funds will be deposited into your account in 72 hours.
+Once approved, we will deposit the funds into your account in 72 hours.

-If you have more than three months in business and generate at least $7,500 in monthly revenue, we can connect you with one of our affiliate funders.
+We can connect you with one of our affiliate funders if you have more than three months in business and generate at least $7,500 in monthly revenue.
 We specialize in providing options designed to meet the needs of small businesses.
 We’re more concerned about your business’s potential than your credit score.
-So check if you pre-qualify in minutes here and launch your business for success this 2022!
+So check if you pre-qualify in minutes and launch your business for success this 2022!